 - Select Microsoft XPS Document Writer.

-- Make sure All pages is selected under Pages.
+- Make sure that the All pages option is selected under Pages.

 - Click on the Print button at the bottom.

 - You should be able to print all right.